 Toll Roads in Ireland

-There are 11 different toll road routes in the Republic of Ireland, which basically cover the country’s major M and N routes.
+There are 11 toll road routes in the Republic of Ireland, which cover the country’s major M and N routes.
 Despite the cost (they’re much cheaper than equivalents in much of the US in any case), they are worth using because they will substantially reduce your overall travel time, giving you more time at your destination.

 All but one of the toll routes have traditional booths where you pay.
 Payment is taken in cash, so make sure you have Euros with you.
 Cashiers are not able to accept US dollars or pounds sterling.